Stress is a state of worry.

 This system redirects our energy to the bodily systems most useful for fighting or escaping.

-Chronic stress involves continuous activation of the fight-or-flight response.
+Chronic stress or acute stress disorder involves continuous activation of the fight or flight response.

-That means that physical changes meant to last a short time become overextended.
+That means physical changes meant to last a short time become overextended.

 But even smaller, daily stressors can lead to chronic stress.